gradkell/pkiccu/BUILDING.md

 _NOTE: it may be possible to build without pipenv, but that's up to you to figure out._

+You need to start with at least Python 3.6 or higher with pip.
+If you don't have pipenv, it can be installed easily with `pip install pipenv`.

 ## Build procedures